 I've got a pretty fun and full life, full of activity, exercise, friends, a couple old and new toys.
 I've got it pretty good in a lot of ways.
 I'm fit and healthy which means I can run, bike, hike, work out at the gym, kayak.
 I can carry all of my 2-weeks' worth of full grocery bags from my car all the way along the long dock to home in one trip.
 Big deal!
 I know - but I hope I can still do that when I'm 95 - that's my goal.
 And bring home marathon age-group awards again by then.
 Maybe!
 It could happen.

 I own a nice houseboat on Lake Union and live there full time at a fine end-dock slip location with sweeping views.
 When I lived in Colorado, I kept a large freshwater aquarium, and now I sort of live in one.
-Two spoiled rotten gatos think they're the *real* owners - they deign to let me live with them as long as I continue to feed them fish - canned, flaked, and boned, please (but of course no "thank-you" - they are cats, after all.)
+Two spoiled rotten gatos are the real owners - they deign to let me live with them as long as I continue to feed them fish - canned, flaked, and boned, please (but of course no "thank-you" - they are cats, after all.)
 A little while back I got a super great deal on a very old runabout with interior seats and trim the same gross 1970s avocado green we love to scorn nowadays.
 At least it doesn't have orange shag in it, huh?
-Lucky me!
-It's almost as old as I am but has what boat-folks tell me is a venerable inboard engine that will last just about forever.
-It runs well and lets me toodle around the lakes when it's dry out.
+Lucky me.
+It's old but runs well and lets me toodle around the lakes when it's dry out.
 That and a big wide tv for movie-watching are my main "toys".
-I don't see much tv but I love movies.
+I don't do much tv but I love movies.